rezanikfal/Tutorials/C#_Basics.md

 }
 ```
 ### Value/Ref Type
-When we copy an object depending on the type you get different results.
+- When we copy an object depending on the type you get different results.
+- Value type cannot be ```Null```.

 <img src="./Pics/ValueRefTypesCSharp.JPG" width="700">